marten-de/projects-md/mchess/README.md

 ### Limits of mchess

 The main weakness of the bot so far is speed.
 Especially compared to the inspiration for my project that was written in C#, the speed difference becomes very obvious.
 The playing strength of a chess bot comes from being able to calculate many moves deep, and so far my bot can only reasonably use a depth of 7-8 moves without taking an unreasonable amount of time.
 This is of course due to Python being an interpreted language.
 I think I can still optimize my code "in-Python" at some areas, but in the end it also means I need to find a way to bypass Python's weakness by using special extension modules such as NumPy, Cython, etc. or even writing my own extension in C. This will be one of the major next steps in this project.
 Note that it will affect both the bot as well as the chess module, because the slow speed of the bot originates in part from the slow move calculation of the chess module.
+Update: Even after using a C extension to bring down the runtime of some bottleneck functions, the bot is still a lot slower than anything written in a purely compiled lanugage.

 Another weakness is the reliance of the bot on human experience.
 So far, many of the evaluation factors that the bot uses as parameters to judge a certain board position, are given by me.
 I only have average playing strength, so this is certainly not ideal, but at least I can rely on extensive research in this field.
 However, even if I was a strong player, it would still not be clear if the parameters combine well, or if they would need to be tweaked in order to become more reasonable.
 This would need to be tested with massive simulations and different sets of parameters.
 It is certainly doable, but simulating a lot of games needs speed, so the previously given weakness needs to be addressed first.
 Another idea would be to try and eliminate the human factor completely by using a deep learning approach.
 This is something that I want to try in the future, especially to see how this AI-bot would compare against the algorithm-based (conventional) bot.